 I’ve been trying to put a finger on what bugs me about this episode.
 It’s just relentlessly depressing (yes, they make attempts at comic relief, but that’s very hit and miss and doesn’t significantly lighten the mood anyway).
 After much pondering, I think I know what the problem is: Nothing happens (or precious little).
 The episode is almost all exposition right up until the last five minutes or so, which is even more frustrating because the characters themselves are bemoaning how little they can do.
 On top of that, it lacks any sort of episodic framework, which makes it all feel pretty aimless.
 There’s just a series of events involving either Duck feeling useless or exposition for Fakir.

 Duck: Did Mytho get to go back to being the Prince?
 He defeated the Raven’s blood!
 I get it, Fakir wrote a story about Mytho.
 Oh, and Rue went back to being Rue, too.
 I’m so glad!
 I’m so glad, everybody looks like they’re having fun.
 I want to dance with them, too!
-Oh, so I went to being a duck?
+Oh, so I went back to being a duck?
 Right, the Prince got all of his heart back, so that means Princess Tutu’s role is finished.
 I’ve gone back to being a plain old duck.
 Fakir, Rue, Mytho…it looks like I wasn’t able to help the Prince at all.
 I just watched.

 Duck’s dream actually involves a very telling musical selection.
 It sounds really cute and happy and it’s from The Nutcracker (one of the more recognizable pieces, at that); its name is “Dance of the Mirlitons”.
 A mirliton is a clockwork puppet (made by Drosselmeyer, because of course).